 - if you have allergies to medicines, foods, or other substances

-- if you are overweight, have swelling problems, you have not yet had your first menstrual period, or you smoke or use tobacco
+- if you are overweight, you have not yet had your first menstrual period, or you use tobacco

 Some MEDICINES MAY INTERACT with levonorgestrel/ethinyl estradiol.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Acetaminophen, ascorbic acid (vitamin C), or atorvastatin because they may increase the risk of levonorgestrel/ethinyl estradiol's side effects
+- Atorvastatin, indinavir, or troleandomycin because they may increase the risk of levonorgestrel/ethinyl estradiol's side effects

-- Aprepitant, barbiturates (eg, phenobarbital), bosentan, carbamazepine, felbamate, griseofulvin, HIV protease inhibitors (eg, ritonavir), hydantoins (eg, phenytoin), modafinil, nevirapine, oxcarbazepine, penicillins (eg, ampicillin), phenylbutazone, primidone, rifampin, St. John's wort, tetracyclines (eg, doxycycline), topiramate, or troglitazone because they may decrease levonorgestrel/ethinyl estradiol's effectiveness, resulting in breakthrough bleeding or pregnancy
+- Aprepitant, azole antifungals (eg, itraconazole, ketoconazole), barbiturates (eg, phenobarbital), bosentan, carbamazepine, dexamethasone, felbamate, griseofulvin, HIV protease inhibitors (eg, ritonavir), hydantoins (eg, phenytoin), modafinil, nevirapine, oxcarbazepine, penicillins (eg, amoxicillin), phenylbutazone, primidone, rifabutin, rifampin, St. John's wort, tetracyclines (eg, doxycycline), topiramate, or troglitazone because they may decrease levonorgestrel/ethinyl estradiol's effectiveness, resulting in breakthrough bleeding or pregnancy

-- Beta-blockers (eg, propranolol), corticosteroids (eg, prednisolone), cyclosporine, theophylline, or tizanidine because the risk of their side effects may be increased by levonorgestrel/ethinyl estradiol
+- Beta-blockers (eg, propranolol), corticosteroids (eg, prednisolone), cyclosporine, or theophylline because the risk of their side effects may be increased by levonorgestrel/ethinyl estradiol

 - Clofibric acid, lamotrigine, morphine, salicylic acid, or temazepam because their effectiveness may be decreased by levonorgestrel/ethinyl estradiol